Björn in Mångsbodarna 1961. Ref. 1

 Once I went as a guard and got a blowing up for not sending away a man who wanted join service.
 At that time lone men often went back to there regiment because here they had good contacts, food and nice beds.
 Outside Revinge there is a long straight road.
 Here the Swedish racing authority had arrangement for speed records with racing cars.

-Joakim Bonnier did hit a record here with a Maserati 200 S. This car Olle Leufve'n drove at Karlskoga 1967.
+Joakim Bonnier did hit a record here with a Maserati 200 S. This car Olle Leufve'n drove at Karlskoga 1966.
 It is the car in the middle.
-The Ferrari is my car.
+The Ferrari is my car abd the black Alllard is my brothers.
 Read more in Cars MC.
 In any case this straight was a popular place for practicing marches.
 Most were of course hitch-hiking with the sand lorries who used this road.

 I could also be nervous.
 During my guarding, I was sent to go with a